kernow/Google-Chrome-News/README.md

 # Testing

 Currently Rake is used to run the test suite so ruby 1.9.3 will need to be installed with ruby gems and bundler.
 Then run `rake jamsmine` to get the test server running.

+# Credits

+This Google Chrome App was developed by Jamie Dyer <http://kernowsoul.com> and Chris Garrett <http://abstraktion.co.uk>

 # Reference